Darren Hayes: 2007–2010: This Delicate Thing We've Made and We Are Smug

+After leaving Columbia, Hayes created his own Powdered Sugar record label for the release of This Delicate Thing We've Made.

+"At first I was terrified, because I presumed I was going to get a deal for this record and sell it on.
+But as the conceptual time-travel idea started to emerge I was definitely aware that the path I was taking was making it harder and harder to take to a new label.
+I did meet with Angel — a tiny offshoot pop label of EMI — who we brought in on the latter half of the recording process.
+They got really excited but I shut down the process when they started saying "We really love it but can we have copies to give to our executives to see if they can live with it?"
+I thought, "I've passed that point.
+I'm making this record the way I want, I've hired the mix engineer and the people I want, the song sequence has been on a white board for several months and I have the front cover".

 Hayes finished recording his third solo album, This Delicate Thing We've Made, in 2007.
 The album was a double-disc, with 25 tracks.
 Many of the tracks were co-written with Robert Conley, and a great deal of the album was written with and produced by Justin Shave, who played keyboards for part of Hayes's Time Machine tour.
-The album was released on 20 August 2007, on Hayes's own independent record label, Powdered Sugar, while the first single, "On the Verge of Something Wonderful", was released in Australia on 28 July 2007, and in the UK and online on 6 August 2007.
+The album was released on 20 August 2007, while the first single, "On the Verge of Something Wonderful", was released in Australia on 28 July 2007, and in the UK and online on 6 August 2007.

 On 9 April 2007, Hayes released the album track "Who Would Have Thought" from This Delicate Thing We've Made as a teaser track on his official website, as well as his MySpace profile.
 This was accompanied by an animation for the song created by his partner, animator and director, Richard Cullen.
 Around April 2007, remixes of the album track "Step into the Light" were being played in clubs around the world.
 The album version of "Step into the Light" was released as a teaser on Hayes's official website and MySpace on 30 April 2007.